 Construction contractors are typically required to be licensed or registered with their state or local regulating authorities, and they are often required to post a Contractor License Surety Bond as part of the licensing/registering process.
 Contractor License Bonds are issued to guarantee that a contractor will operate their business in compliance with the regulations detailed in their license.

-These license and permit surety bonds serve as protection for the general public against unlawful actions and fraudulent agreements of service at the hands of their contractor.
+Contractors license bonds serve as protection for the general public against unlawful actions and fraudulent agreements of service at the hands of their contractor.
 They also guarantee that the contractor will provide ethical and professional services at no harm or expense to their customers, in accordance with all applicable laws and regulations.

 Pacific Surety offers industry low rates on contractor license bonds and can obtain approvals for almost all credit situations.
 Once our simple application has been completed, we can have pricing to you within hours.
 If you have any specific questions, please contact our knowledgeable underwriting staff.